 4.4 The bar shall allow turn and glide movements without slipping.
 The apparatus shall be stable.
 The supports shall not move or away during use.
 Preferably such materials should be used which guarantee a slim form and should not block the view.
 Neither the bar nor the tension cable shall produce disturbing sounds during use.

 4.5 There shall be no protruding nails, projecting wire rope terminations or pointed or sharp-edged components.
 Rough surfaces should not present any risk of injury.
 All welds shall be smooth.
-Protruding bolt threads within any accessible part of the equipment shall be permanently covered, e.g. dome headed nuts.
+Protruding bolt threads within any accessible part of the equipment shall be permanently covered, for example, dome headed nuts.
 Nuts and bolt heads that project less than 8 mm are permitted in non-accessible parts, provided they are free from burrs.
 Corners, edges and projecting parts within the space occupied by the user that protrude more than 8 mm, and which are not shielded by adjacent areas that are not more than 25 mm from the end of the projecting part, shall be rounded off.
 The minimum radius of the curve shall be 3 mm.
 Fig. 3 shows examples of protection for nuts and bolts and permissible protruding parts and Fig. 4 shows examples of non-permissible protruding parts.

 Fig. 3a Example of Protection for Nuts and Bolts